-Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who beneficially own more than 10% of a registered class of our equity securities, to file reports with the SEC relating to their common stock ownership and changes in such ownership.
-To our knowledge, based solely on our records and certain written representations received from our executive officers and directors, during the year ended December 31, 2013, directors, executive officers and greater than 10% shareholders complied with their Section 16(a) filing requirements applicable to them on a timely basis.
+Section 16(a) of the Securities Exchange Act of 1934 ("Exchange Act") requires our directors and executive officers, and persons who beneficially own more than 10% of a registered class of our equity securities, to file reports with the SEC relating to their common stock ownership and changes in such ownership.
+To our knowledge, based solely on our records and certain written representations received from our executive officers and directors, during the year ended December 31, 2015, directors, executive officers and greater than 10% shareholders complied with their Section 16(a) filing requirements applicable to them on a timely basis.

-Shareholder Proposals for 2015 Annual Meeting
+Shareholder Proposals for 2017 Annual Meeting of Shareholders

-Shareholder proposals should be sent to us at The St. Joe Company, 133 South WaterSound Parkway, WaterSound, Florida 32413.
-To be considered for inclusion in our proxy statement for the 2015 Annual Meeting of Shareholders the deadline for submission of shareholder proposals, pursuant to Rule 14a-8 of the Exchange Act, is December 4, 2014.
-Additionally, pursuant to our Bylaws, we must receive notice of any shareholder proposal to be submitted at the 2015 Annual Meeting of Shareholders, but not required to be included in our proxy statement, no earlier than January 14, 2015 and no later than February 3, 2015.
+Shareholder proposals should be sent to us at The St. Joe Company, 133 South WaterSound Parkway, WaterSound, Florida 32413, Attention: Kenneth Borick, General Counsel.
+To be considered for inclusion in our proxy statement for the 2017 Annual Meeting of Shareholders (the "2017 Annual Meeting"), the deadline for submission of shareholder proposals, pursuant to Rule 14a-8 of the Exchange Act, is December 6, 2016.
+Additionally, pursuant to our Bylaws, we must receive notice of any shareholder proposal to be submitted at the 2017 Annual Meeting, but not required to be included in our proxy statement, no earlier than January 17, 2017 and no later than February 6, 2017.
 The persons named in the proxies solicited by management may exercise discretionary voting authority with respect to such proposal.